factore/forge/lib/forge/doc/update_to_rails4_notes.md

 end

+SEAN:

+* where do the config/development.rb and config/test.rb files come from?
+* how are routes handled?

 Later:

 * remove protected_attributes from ForgeRad and replace with the default Rails 4 behaviour, which moves that stuff to the controller
+* deal with forge_cli and Gemfile creation/copying - based on appropriate versions of Rails and Ruby

+Notes:

+* use the local version of Forge to create new Forge sites - from the root folder, run: be bin/forge new NAME_OF_APP MODULE_LIST e.g: be bin/forge new testapp events,ecommerce